polychromatic/polychromatic-docs/pages/controller-devices.md

 firmware upgrades.
 For [OpenRazer], you must use Razer Synapse on Windows to upgrade the firmware.
-There is a chance of bricking if you try upgrading firmware inside a virtual machine using passthrough USB, so bare metal is recommended.
+There is a chance of bricking if you try upgrading firmware inside a virtual machine using passthrough USB, so a physical Windows PC is recommended.

 ---

 ## Inspect Matrix

-If your device supports individually addressable LEDs, your device supports **software effects**!
+If your device supports individually addressable LEDs, your device supports [software effects](/controller/effects/)!
 To test your LEDs or note their positions, use this tool to find out.

 ![Screenshot of Device Info dialog](/images/guide/inspect-matrix.webp)